 3. I am the first non-native Italian speaker to teach film at the Università Cattolica, Milan (in the Department of Communication and Performing Arts under the direction of Francesco Casetti.

-4. In 2009, I re-located to Melbourne for family reasons, founding graduate classes across the creative arts at the Victorian College of the Arts.
-During this period, I was also the external assessor for creative work (NTRO) for the University of Sydney.
+4. When I re-located to Melbourne for family reasons, I founded the first graduate classes across the creative arts at Melbourne University's Victorian College of the Arts

 Early Years